 Mental Illness Impacts Many

 Mental Illness has a tremendous impact on countless individuals.
 If we are not affected directly, then we know someone close to us who is.
 We all have our own way of coping with the impact.
-For musicians who are affected, it is only natural for them to write and sing songs about it.
-Because of that it should be no surprise that numerous songs have been written about mental illness.
+It is only natural for musicians who are affected to write and sing songs about it.
+It should be no surprise that numerous songs have been written about mental illness.

 The songs written tackle the subject of mental illness from a variety of different angles.
-The songwriter might be addressing their own bout, they might be addressing an inflicted loved one, or they may be commenting on the issue of mental illness in a broader sense.
+The songwriter might be addressing their own bout, addressing an inflicted loved one, or commenting on the issue of mental illness in a broader sense.
 Many great songs have been written about the topic.
 These songs can help you feel like you're less alone in your experience.

 12 Songs Written About Mental Illness